4m1g0/tinygs-wiki/Arduino-IDE.md

 **Note**: Radiolib have modifications compared to the original one, so make sure you use the version listed here or just copy the libraries from the `lib`folder to avoid problems.

 ### Open the project in Arduino IDE
 Once you have cloned this project to a local directory, you can open it from the Arduino IDE in `File > Add folder` to workspace.
-And select the .ino file which is located in `FossaGroundStation > Fossa_GroundStation.ino`
+And select the .ino file which is located in `TinyGS > TinyGS.ino`

 ![Open on Arduino IDE](images/open_arduino.png "Open on Arduino IDE")